MicrosoftDocs/sdk-api/sdk-api-src/content/msrdc/index.md

 ## -description

-This header is used by Remote Differential Compression.
+This header is used by rdc.
 For more information, see:

 - [Remote Differential Compression](../_rdc/index.md)